tbjoseph/Hello-CPPers/Aggie-Shell/README.md

 This project was an exercise in implementing a Linux shell through C++.
 The main file is shell.cpp.

 Features:
-- Navigate through the file system
 - Run Linux commands as child processes
 - Inter-process communication
+- Navigate through the file system
-- Files input/out redirection
+- File input/out redirection

 The shell has the ability to function almost as well as BASH.
 It runs Linux commands that sit as executables in the system through a a call to execvp().